 Military / Law Enforcement Discount?

-American Marksman proudly honors our Military & Law Enforcement with a 5% discount on ALL orders.
+American Marksman proudly honors our Military & Law Enforcement with a 5% discount on regular priced items!
 It does not matter the quantity nor the caliber!
 What do you need to do?
 Follow Below!

 Email [email protected] & provide a photocopy of your Military or Law Enforcement ID (We accept Proof of Service Letters).
 Once we receive the information, we will add your name to the list.
 You then will receive an email from American Marksman with your coupon code that is valid ALL year!
+Discount is valid on regular priced items only and cannot be combined with other promotions.
 Before you place an order, be sure you've received your coupon code as we cannot honor the 5% discount if the code isn't applied.
 You protect our freedom, we support you!

 What happens when a product is on back order?